virtualarchitectures/Open-Data-in-Ireland/README.md

 ## Dublin
 - [Dublinked](https://data.smartdublin.ie/) - Open data for the Dublin region.
 Data is provided as part of the Smart Dublin initiative of the four Dublin Local Authorities.
 This project aims to engage with smart technology providers, researchers and citizens to solve challenges and improve city life.

+##### Datasets
 - [JCDeceaux Bike API](https://developer.jcdecaux.com/#/opendata) - International bike scheme API which can be queried for results from the Dublinbikes scheme.
 Requires an API key.
 - [Dublinbikes BETA API by Derilinx](https://dublinbikes.staging.derilinx.com/api/v1/resources/ui/) - Dublinbikes BETA API by Derilinx which provides bike data without requiring authentication.
 Disclaimer: This API is a work in progress and it is served 'as is'.
+- [Luas Forecasting API](http://luasforecasts.rpa.ie/analysis/view.aspx) - A near real-time API for estimated time of arrival of trams at each of the stops along the Red and Green Lines.
 - [Sonitus Systems Dublin City Noise API](http://dublincitynoise.sonitussystems.com/applications/api/api-doc.html) - Sonitus Systems API providing access to sound level readings from the Dublin City Council sound level monitoring network.

 ## Cork